 A quick rundown of what I know about the character: Hated droids, had an accident or almost died in some fashion in a novel (I think, or a comic) and he ended up having his organs put inside of a robot.
 I love some ham-fisted irony.
 He makes the scene sometime in between Episode II and Episode III.
 The MTV two season Clone Wars cartoon ended with Grievous fake kidnapping Palpatine, Anakin reaching out with the force to grab him and nearly crushing Grievous in the process, thus the cough he had throughout Revenge of the Sith.
-He hates Jedis, or at the very least has unresolved issues with them.
+He hates Jedi, or at the very least has unresolved issues with them.
 He has four arms and uses lightsabers as his primary weapon but is not a force user.

 At first glance, the box seems to contain 15 million pieces.
 After you sort it all, it ends up being a much more manageable 7 million.

 If you’ve never done a plastic model kit, this may seem overwhelming.
 However, when you break it down to sprues you’re dealing with roughly 6 parts.
 With little parts.
-That attach to tinier parts.
+That attaches to tinier parts.

 Fortunately, I have some experience making model kits.
 My OCD once led me to believe that the shortest route to getting all of the Star Trek Enterprises in scale to one another was to build them myself.
 While that never came to fruition (I own the kits but have not built most of them) I did build enough of them that I learned the basics.

-If you don’t have that skillset, don’t worry.
+If you don’t have that skill set, don’t worry.
 The kit is what is called a “snap together” kit and that means exactly what it says.
 It looks fine as is, out of the box and put together with no additional modeling skills required.

-From start to finish, the build took me four hours spread out over two weeks.
+From start to finish, the Bandai General Grievous Model build took me four hours spread out over two weeks.
 The instructions are clear with pictures for every step.
 The two most frustrating parts were the neck assembly and the cape.
 For the neck, I’d like to give you some advice to make it easier on yourself.
 However, the neck was a stopping point for me where I stepped away from the kit for the night.
 The other option was placing the kit in the microwave and set it to 1 hour.
 The next day when I returned to it, it was only through an act of God, an accident or pure serendipity that allowed me to get it together.
 If it were to fall apart again, I’d probably give up.
 It’s that frustrating.

 The cape is… well it’s pointless.
 I get it, it’s a model kit and we should put it together.
 Yet when I look at the cape and see that it is painfully obvious they made this as a way to punish us, I can’t help but think there was an easier way.
 You’ll want extra fingers, scotch tape or phone-a-friend to get this put together.